Configuring Logging

 Debug

-This log level is voluminous and typically requires Solace customer support to interpret.
+This log level is voluminous and typically requires us to interpret.

 When a log level is set at a given level, all log events with log level less severe than the selected level are filtered out; all log levels equally or more severe are included.
 For example, if the Warning log filter level is selected, only Warning and Severe events are included.
 In contrast, if the Fine log filter level is selected, Fine, Info, Warning, and Severe events are included, and the Finest level is filtered out.

-Logging in the C and .NET APIs does not have any external dependencies.
+Logging in the PubSub+ C API and PubSub+ .NET API does not have any external dependencies.
 These APIs support logging levels in accordance with syslog (RFC 3164).
 The table below lists the supported log levels.

 Level Description